shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - however, it does not work for the case where we show the notification to the driver for a few seconds before removing the popup
 - issue 3 - also, remember that we would have multiple instances of the ride matching service as well
 - so, logic similar to ticket master etc can be applied here
-- we would use a "distributed lock" (like redis), which helps the different instances of ride matching service coordinate
+- we would use a "distributed lock" like redis, which helps different instances of matching service coordinate
-- additionally, we would add a timeout (say of 10s) so that the lock on the driver is automatically "released" if they do not accept the ride within 10s. this helps the driver accept other ride requests / match that rider to other potential drivers
+- additionally, we would add a timeout (say of 10s) so that the lock on the driver is automatically "released" if they do not accept the ride within 10s
+- this helps the driver accept other ride requests / match that rider to other potential drivers

 ![](/assets/img/high-level-design/uber-driver-redis-distributed-lock.png)